watashiwaspr/WSL-Linux-Fast-Shell/README.md

 Copy to somewhere easy to execute.
 This will start WSL

 # start.sh
-At first you have to move start.sh to /usr/bin/start `mv start.sh /usr/bin/start`
+At first you have to move start.sh to /usr/bin/start to execute it by just typing `start` on the terminal `mv start.sh /usr/bin/start`

 # wsl-start.py